 Never Would I Ever

-Smooth as creamed butter, they slid over her chapped hands, enticing her to stop, to linger and to touch them even though she had catheter bags to change, and patients to check on.
-The gloves belonged to someone brave, someone who didn’t dread moving out of the family bungalow–a world traveler maybe.
+If Charlene was superstitious, she’d blame the cashmere gloves with texting fingertips for landing her in Eugene’s office.
+Smooth as creamed butter, they slid over her chapped hands, enticing her to stop, to linger and to touch them.
+They belonged to someone brave, someone who didn’t dread moving out of the family bungalow—a world traveler maybe.

 The pink under his freckles blanched to spoiled hamburger grey.
 Awkwardly, he came around the desk to plunk a banker’s box onto Charlene’s trembling knees.
 “We took the liberty of cleaning out your locker.”